pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 docker pull alpine
 ```

-When you pull an image of Alpine from Docker Hub, Pyrsia node A should act as a pull-through cache and show a line similar to the following in its log
+When you pull an image of Alpine from Docker Hub, Pyrsia node A should act as
+a pull-through cache and show a line similar to the following in its log:

 ```sh
 # DEBUG pyrsia::docker::v2::handlers::blobs> Step 3: "sha256:3d243047344378e9b7136d552d48feb7ea8b6fe14ce0990e0cc011d5e369626a" successfully stored locally from docker.io